 If you have been following an exercise in a previous section, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.

-If you have not already done so, open the Python shell in the ParaView GUI by selecting Tools \rightarrow Python Shell from the menu.
+If you have not already done so, open the Python shell in the ParaView GUI by selecting $View \rightarrow Python$ Shell from the menu.
 You will notice that has been added for you.